 Introduction to Relative Strength Index

 The RSI was created by Welles Wilder and many trading strategies have been designed around this indicator.
-It is intended to chart the current and historical strength or weakness of a stock or market based on the closing prices of a recent trading period.
+It charts the current and historical strength or weakness of a stock or market based on the closing prices of a recent trading period.
 From trading oversold and overbought levels to trend determination via the 50 level, the RSI momentum indicator makes up the backbone of many different types of strategies.
 We bring you the RSI Masterclass to help you understand the concept in detail.

-The following are topics of all the articles we will cover in our MasterClass on RSI:
+The following are topics of all the articles we will cover in our RSI MasterClass:

 - RSI as a Momentum Oscillator